-One of the key facets of our work in Scotland is to educate the people about leprosy and its effects.
 One of the most damaging effects of leprosy is the stigma, isolation and discrimination it can lead to.
 People affected by leprosy are often treated very badly in their communities and called names which justify their treatment.

 As part of our efforts to advocate for people affected by leprosy to be treated with dignity and respect we are determined to challenge the use of the ‘L word’ as we have come to know it here in Scotland.
 We will campaign to stop the use of ‘leper’ in print, on TV, as song lyric or from the pulpit.